tldr-pages/tldr/pages/common/aws-google-auth.md

 # aws-google-auth

-> Command line tool to acquire AWS temporary (STS) credentials using Google Apps as a federated (Single Sign-On) provider.
+> Command-line tool to acquire AWS temporary (STS) credentials using Google Apps as a federated (Single Sign-On) provider.
 > More information: <https://github.com/cevoaustralia/aws-google-auth>.

 - Log in with Google SSO using the IDP and SP identifiers and set the credentials duration to one hour: